Help

 The onerror event of the window object

 In this tutorial, lets examine a rather secretive event handler of JavaScript that fires whenever a JavaScript error occurs in a page.
-Using it, we can create custom JavaScript error dialog boxes, or better yet, suppress all JavaScript errors in the document.
+Using it, we can uniformly suppress all JavaScript errors on the page, or to create customized error dialogs.

 Understanding the onerror event